neura-sx/graphene-book/part1/faqs.md

 In windows use `ctrl-c`.

 ---
 > How can I close the CLI client in a clean way?
-There seems to be no command for that - something like `exit` or `quit`.
+There seems to be no command for that.
+I would expect something like `exit` or `quit`.

 On Linux and Mac `ctrl-d` does the job.
 On Windows you can try `ctrl-d` which stops the process but it stil produces a nasty exception.